phylowheeler/CLOAK/README.md

 Scripts to score the performance of multiple sequence alignment filtering programs based on the BAliBASE benchmark

 ### Substitution_Models
 Guide and scripts for training amino acid substitution models on filtered multiple sequence alignments.
-Pre-trained substitution models
+Pre-trained substitution models.
+Scripts may require editing e.g. to set file paths or HPC settings

+### Tree_inference+comparison
+Scripts to infer phylogenetic trees and compare them to a reference species tree.
+Scripts may require editing e.g. to set file paths or HPC settings

 ### Figures
 Scripts and datafiles to generate publication figures

 ### Data
 Raw datafiles used in analyses

-### Tree_inference+comparison
-Scripts to infer phylogenetic trees and compare them to a reference species tree

 ## Dependencies
 The software environment in the cloak_env.yml file contains the dependencies needed to run the software in this repository.
 Set up the environment with conda using